 16. He started a coal mine on the family property in 1854.

-17. He entered into a partnership with coal pioneer James Otis Watson, whose family later controlled Consolidation Coal Company.
+17. He partnered with coal pioneer James Otis Watson, whose family later controlled Consolidation Coal Company.

 18. Before entering politics, he also helped found Fairmont Male and Female Seminary, the precursor to Fairmont State University.

 19. Pierpont promoted the creation of “free schools.”